Roosevelt High School

 The Shifa Royal Hospital & Surgery Center was created in 2013 by Dr. Zubairu Abubakar Madaki.
 Shifa Royal offers a multitude of critical services to the greater Bauchi Community including outpatient services, general surgery, obstetrics and gynecological services, family planning, laboratory, and pharmaceutical services.
 Its mission is to provide exemplary health services to the Bauchi populaces irrespective of age, sex, race, tribe, religion, ethnic background, and social status.
 The hospital is accredited as a provider in the National Health Insurance Scheme.

-The Laboratory Department performs a wide variety of tests using available technology.
+Shifa Royal Hospital & Surgery Center has 10 distinct departments that are currently partnered with Leadership Initiatives’ International Business Internship Program.
+The hospital performs a wide variety of tests using available technology.
 Those working in the lab analyze common tests such as malaria, viral infections, glucose, cholesterol, liver and heart enzymes, thyroid tests, and hormone tests.

 The partnership between Leadership Initiatives’ International Business Internship Program and the Shifa Royal Hospital & Surgery Center has expanded available health resources in underdeveloped communities and improved the life-saving services the hospital provides in the region.